 Women and men have different feet hence why women wear women’s shoes and men wear men’s shoes, and the same goes for a wading boot.

 A woman’s foot has a different shape and requires a different shape to provide adequate foot support and comfort which is integrated into the midsole of each wading boot.
-It’s these features that provide lady anglers with better comfort as they wander up the river.
+It’s these features that provide fly fishing woman with better comfort as they wander up the river.

 Things to consider when looking for the best wading boots